thenexthub/Codira/docs/TextFormatting.rst

 .. contents:: Index

-**Abstract:** We propose a system for creating textual representations of Swift objects.
+**Abstract:** We propose a system for creating textual representations of Codira objects.
 Our system unifies conversion to ``String``, string interpolation, printing, and representation in the REPL and debugger.

 Scope